This was posted on Saturday, August 19, 2017 by RODNEY HOfirstname.lastname@example.org on his AJC Radio & TV Talk blog

 WSB-TV Saturday held an “Atlanta Idol” promotional contest promoting the show’s move to Atlanta and Tuesday’s bus auditions at Piedmont Park.
 Winner Chandler Tyson will travel to a major audition, jumping ahead to the next round of the show.

-Five others received “front of the line” access for “front of the line” access to first-round auditions.
+Five others received “front of the line” access to first-round auditions.
 None of the winners are guaranteed a spot in front of Katy Perry and the as-yet-unnamed judges panel though.
 They have to go through layers of auditions with producers to get to that point.

 Two of the judges were “American Idol” alums Diana DeGarmo and Ace Young, the only known married couple among “Idol” alums.
 DeGarmo came in second season three of “Idol” behind winner Fantasia in 2004 while Young finished seventh during season five, the show’s highest-rated season to date that featured the likes of winner Taylor Hicks, runner-up Katharine McPhee (now starring in CBS’s “Scorpion”), country star Kellie Pickler, Christian artist Mandisa and pop-rocker Chris Daughtry.